MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

   *	*Get products from order 103031*
   *	*Need products from last invoice in August*

+* Find products from attachment

+  Intended to find product suggestions based on the content of a file.

+  - Copilot analyzes the attached file, understands format like column ceparator or data type, identifys columns that contain product, quantity, and unit of measure (optional) information.
+You can change review and change mapping if needed.
+  - Copilot passes content of columns that contain product details to the *Find product* capability to find requested items.

 ## How was sales line suggestions with Copilot evaluated?
 What metrics are used to measure performance?

 The feature underwent extensive testing where numerous prompts in US English representing both typical use and use by bad actors.
 Testing was based on [!INCLUDE [prod_short](includes/prod_short.md)]'s demonstration data and a large labeled product catalog available as open source.